 Despite its frugal frontage, Crema Brew was a sign of progress in Five Points.
-When the doors finally opened in February 2019, Mayor Dana Outlaw was among the first customers in line.
+When the doors finally opened in February 2019, former Mayor Dana Outlaw was among the first customers in line.
 Since then, Crema Brew has welcomed everyone from state legislators to people living on the streets.
 “We had no clue how strategic this spot was when we first started looking at the building, but it’s kind of the dividing line between two different cultures,” Roxanne says.
 “We’re kind of a melting pot.”

 A glance through the journals, where visitors are invited to leave their impressions, testifies to that mix.
 “Great coffee shop to come to while writing a paper,” reads a student entry made nine months after the shop opened.
 A few months later are words from someone facing a different kind of deadline: “I’m having major surgery this week and your shop is the last outing I’ll have for a few weeks.”
 In April 2021, a West Virginia native offered an even more profound thanks for the caffeinated sanctuary.
 “I am homeless, but this place has always made things a bit easier,” reads the entry, signed Cat.
 “Thank you for giving me food when I had none and giving me a smile and shelter when I was sad and cold.”

 Through a pay-it-forward program called “Add a Cup,” customers are invited to tack $2.25 on to their tab to provide for those who are impoverished.
 “If you are truly in need,” a sign by the register reads, “just ask for our house special” — which includes free items such as coffee, milk, or a breakfast sandwich.
-Next to the bakery case is a jar labeled “Coffee Leaks”; the Zooks use it to invite customers to join them in supporting certain causes, such as raising money for a local police officer’s daughter who needs a kidney transplant.
+Next to the bakery case is a jar labeled “Coffee Leaks”; the Zooks use it to invite customers to join them in supporting certain causes, such as raising money for a local police officer’s daughter who needed a kidney transplant.
 Affixed to the side of the building is a small cupboard labeled “Blessing Box,” which the Zooks stock with nonperishable items to allow people to help themselves to free food when the shop is closed.

 Crema Brew’s contributions to the neighborhood extend well beyond a wooden box on Broad Street.
 Some credit the shop with helping revive the neighborhood after decades of decline.
 Since Crema’s opening, an antiques shop, Kind of Blue, has moved in across Broad Street, where it shares a 1940s space with Five Points Potters.
 Next door, Broad Street Laundry and Mayte Sweets opened on either side of Precise Barbershop in an early-1900s building that once housed a drugstore at the intersection of Fleet Street.
 West of the coffee shop, just past Roundtree Street, is Broad Street Takeout, which opened this past April in the former location of a popular rib restaurant.